FRESNO, Calif. (KFSN) -- Dozens of Fresno State students spent the day getting a "taste" of life after college.

 Toni Smith a Fresno State student explained, "I haven't heard of Taste before and I heard it was just a great networking experience and just an experience in itself."

 The event capped off with a luncheon at Pardini's where mentors and mentees swapped stories and business cards.
 Organizers with Fresno's Mass Communication And Journalism Department said attendance was at an all-time high.
-"Biggest ever, about 180 to 200 came out to embrace this events for the students," said Jan Edwards, Fresno State professor. null
+"Biggest ever, about 180 to 200 came out to embrace this events for the students," said Jan Edwards, Fresno State professor.

 College students get a "Taste" of the professional world